-OM 12.1 - Computerized Maintenance Management Credit System 1 points Applicability Verification Required All projects.
+OM 12.1 - Computerized Maintenance Management Credit System 1 points Applicability Ve erification Required All projects.
 Design Review Construction Review Performance Review

-Prerequisite OM 12.1 The school district shall purchase and use a computerized maintenance management system (CMMS) in the new or renovated school.
-If the district already uses a CMMS, the system must be expanded to incorporate automated maintenance scheduling for the new or renovated school. -------------- --------- --
+Prerequisite OM 12.1 The school district shall purchase and use a computerized maintenar management system (CMMS) in the new or renovated school.
+If the district already uses a CMMS, the system must be expanded incorporate automated maintenance scheduling for the new renovated school. the to -------------- -- -----------